rekha-balan/azure-docs-test2-pr.nl-NL/articles/virtual-machines/windows/sqlclassic/virtual-machines-windows-classic-ps-sql-ext-listener.md

 [!INCLUDE [firewall](../../../../includes/virtual-machines-ag-listener-create-listener.md)]

 ### <a name="configure-the-cluster-resources-in-powershell"></a>Configure the cluster resources in PowerShell
 1. For external load balancing, you must obtain the public virtual IP address of the cloud service that contains your replicas.
-Log into the Azure classic portal.
+Log into the Azure portal.
 Navigate to the cloud service that contains your availability group VM.
 Open the **Dashboard** view.
 2. Note the address shown under **Public Virtual IP (VIP) Address**.
 If your solution spans VNets, repeat this step for each cloud service that contains a VM that hosts a replica.
 3. On one of the VMs, copy the PowerShell script below into a text editor and set the variables to the values you noted earlier.